deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Sure enough, a surprisingly good drawing of a giant butterfly-like insect took up an entire page.
 Vemik hadn’t colored it completely, but he had used crayons to suggest what the colors should be, hinting at an iridescent purple-green like a hummingbird.

-“We should copy this and get it to doctor Tisdale.”
+“We should copy this and get it to Doctor Tisdale.”

 “Which one?”

 “Both of them.
-Anyway, this is…” Xiù leafed through the ‘letter’ with a look of mild disbelief, “A lot to handle.
+Anyway, this is…” Xiù leafed through the ‘letter’ with a look of mild disbelief, “...a lot to handle.
 I’ll translate it for you and mail you a copy.”

 “Sounds good.
 I bet xenobiology is *fascinating,”* Marty nodded.